KhadijehValipour/Snake_AI/readme.md

 The direction is the same as label, target or y, which is one of the values u, r, d, l

-### The specifications of my model are:

-   - Model has three hidden layer and one input and one output layer

-Neuron number of input layer ---> 12

-Neuron number of first hidden layer---> 30

-Neuron number of second hidden layer---> 16

-Neuron number of output layer---> 4

-activation function of fisrt layer---> sigmoid

-activation function of  hidden layers---> relu

-activation function of output layer---> softmax

-optimizer---> Adam

-learning rate---> defult

-loss function---> sparse_categorical_crossentropy

-epochs number---> 100